Anjigadu/datastructures/BST_articles.md

 * Two nodes of a BST are swapped, correct the BST

+ > Do inorder recursion, maintain prev pointer

+ > If root->data < prev pointer (in between left & right traversal)

+ > populate prev as first , root as middle and if they alreay not null then root as last

+ > swap first & last (if exist) or first & middle

 * Construct BST from given preorder traversal | Set 1

 * Construct BST from given preorder traversal | Set 2